JanuarySnow/Nomad/README.md

 ## MAJOR FEATURES

+Quick and lethal gunplay, both for you and the enemies.

 A death alternative - respawning instead of save scumming.

 Expanded calibers with fully simulated projectiles with drop-off